-Dr. Joshua Tanenbaum is a game designer, artist, maker, and assistant professor in the Department of Informatics at the Donald Bren School of Information and Computer Sciences at the University of California-Irvine where he is a founding member of the Transformative Play Lab.
-His PhD research took place at Simon Fraser University in the School of Interactive Arts + Technology, where he also received his MA.
-He is a recipient of the Pacific Century Graduate Scholarship, the first inaugural Graduate Research Award in Interactive Arts + Technology, and the SFU Dean’s Convocation Medal.
-His work has been funded by Canada’s GRAND NCE initiative, and the Canadian Heritage New Media Research Networks Fund.
+Dr. Tess Tanenbaum is a game designer, artist, maker, and assistant professor in the Department of Informatics at the Donald Bren School of Information and Computer Sciences at the University of California-Irvine where she is a founding member of the Transformative Play Lab.
+Her PhD research took place at Simon Fraser University in the School of Interactive Arts + Technology, where she also received her MA.
+She is a recipient of the Pacific Century Graduate Scholarship, the first inaugural Graduate Research Award in Interactive Arts + Technology, and the SFU Dean’s Convocation Medal.
+Her work has been funded by Canada’s GRAND NCE initiative, and the Canadian Heritage New Media Research Networks Fund.

-Dr. Tanenbaum’s work is playful, provocative, and interdisciplinary, frequently straddling the line between art, design, and research.
-His doctoral research examined identity transformation and empathy in digital narratives and games, drawing on theories and methodologies from the performing arts and human-computer-interaction.
-His ongoing work on “Transformative Play” draws on techniques from theater practice to create and explore playful experiences that communicate different perspectives on the world, encouraging players to viscerally inhabit new identities and experiences.
-His first book, edited collaboration with Magy Seif El-Nasr and Michael Nixon, entitled Nonverbal Communication in Virtual Worlds: Understanding and Designing Expressive Characters was released in early 2014 by Carnegie Mellon Universities ETC Press.
-As a PhD candidate he also served as a consulting researcher at the Nokia Chief Technology Office’s Advanced Engineering group where he advised on matters of storytelling and wearable technology for the Internet of Things.
+Dr. Tanenbaum is a transgender woman, who previously published under the name “Joshua Tanenbaum”.
+Tess’s work is playful, provocative, and interdisciplinary, frequently straddling the line between art, design, and research.
+Her doctoral research examined identity transformation and empathy in digital narratives and games, drawing on theories and methodologies from the performing arts and human-computer-interaction.
+Her ongoing work on “Transformative Play” draws on techniques from theater practice to create and explore playful experiences that communicate different perspectives on the world, encouraging players to viscerally inhabit new identities and experiences.
+Her first book, edited collaboration with Magy Seif El-Nasr and Michael Nixon, entitled Nonverbal Communication in Virtual Worlds: Understanding and Designing Expressive Characters was released in early 2014 by Carnegie Mellon Universities ETC Press.
+As a PhD candidate she also served as a consulting researcher at the Nokia Chief Technology Office’s Advanced Engineering group where she advised on matters of storytelling and wearable technology for the Internet of Things.

-Joshua is also a “Steampunk” artist, and maker, whose work on DiY culture appears in the book Vintage Tomorrows and the upcoming documentary film of the same name.
-His writing on Maker culture also appear in Garnet Hertz’s acclaimed Critical Making ‘zine, and ACM’s interactions magazine.
-His award winning steampunk superhero creation, Captain Chronomek was featured at the 2012 Emerge Conference exhibit Powered by Fiction, and is also a founding project of the Critical Making in the Digital Humanities Archive.
-His work on Critical Making and Design Fiction is regularly presented at CHI, most recently in the form of a Critical Making Hackathon workshop that gave rise to the extremely successful Quantified Toilets design intervention at CHI in Toronto.
+Tess is also a “Steampunk” artist, and maker, whose work on DiY culture appears in the book Vintage Tomorrows and the documentary film of the same name.
+Her writing on Maker culture also appears in Garnet Hertz’s acclaimed Critical Making ‘zine, and ACM’s interactions magazine.
+Her award winning steampunk superhero creation, Captain Chronomek was featured at the 2012 Emerge Conference exhibit Powered by Fiction, and is also a founding project of the Critical Making in the Digital Humanities Archive.
+Her work on Critical Making and Design Fiction is regularly presented at CHI, most recently in the form of a Critical Making Hackathon workshop that gave rise to the extremely successful Quantified Toilets design intervention at CHI in Toronto.